Broadcom WiFi driver for Ubuntu

 DKMS (Dynamic Kernel Module Support) is a system for automatically installing and rebuilding kernel modules that are maintained outside of the kernel tree to ensure that if a new kernel is installed that changes the ABI (Application Binary Interface), existing DKMS-managed modules are automatically built on the local PC against the new kernel’s headers - saving the user from needing to manually rebuild the source or download an updated debian binary package.

-Please feel free to ask if you have questions either in the comments section below or on my twitter.
+Please feel free to reach out if you have any questions either in the comments section below or on twitter.